 No comprehensive "exams" are assigned or completed in this course.
 There is no "final exam" for this course, only the last quiz completed in Brightspace.
-For scheduling purposes and alignment with the MCC academic calendar, the Civil War Quiz is labeled the "final exam."
+For scheduling purposes and alignment with the MCC academic calendar, the End of the Cold War Quiz is labeled the "final exam."

-Checklists and Due Dates
+Due Dates

 Topical content modules within Brightspace include assigned materials (outside the textbook): overview pages, presentation videos, readings and videos, and assignments/quizzes.
-To assist you, checklists are included within each module to track your progress and meet due dates for each module, assignment, and quiz in the course.
-As a policy, see below, no late work is accepted in the course and likewise, no extensions for missed assignments are considered or granted.
+Start and due dates for all assignments are provided in Brightspace.
+As policy, see below, no late work is accepted in the course and likewise, no extensions for missed quizzes or assignments are considered or granted.